GoogleCloudPlatform/professional-services/examples/dataproc-persistent-history-server/README.md

 standardiznig cluster creation for ephemeral clusters.
 You might ask, "Why is there a cluster template for the history server?".
 The history server is simply a cleaner interface for reading your logs from GCS.
-In other words, it is stateless and you may wish to only spin up a history server when you'll actually be using it.
+For Spark, it is stateless and you may wish to only spin up a history server when you'll actually be using it.
+For MapReduce, the history server will only be aware of the files on GCS when it was created and those files which it moves from intermediate done directory to the done directory.
+For this reason, MapReduce workflows should use a persistent history server.

 ### Managing Log Retention
 Often times, it makes sense to leave the history